-Join the NYU Brademas Center and NYU Government Affairs in celebrating the signing of the U.S. Constitution with a spoken word and poetry slam.
+The NYU Brademas Center and NYU Government Affairs celebrated the signing of the U.S. Constitution with a spoken word and poetry slam.
 Constitution Day, also known as Citizenship Day, is an American federal observance that recognizes the adoption of the United States Constitution (September 17, 1787) and those who have become U.S. citizens.

-NYU Students, faculty/staff as well as local community members have been invited to submit a video of their performance inspired by the U.S. Constitution.
-8 finalists have been selected to perform their piece on Monday, September 18, 2017 at 8pm in Eisner & Lubin Auditorium, Kimmel Center for Student Life, 60 Washington, Square South.
-Three winners will be selected and receive a $100 prize.*
+NYU Students, faculty/staff as well as local community members were invited to submit a video of their performance inspired by the U.S. Constitution.
+8 finalists were selected to perform their piece on Monday, September 18, 2017 in Eisner & Lubin Auditorium, Kimmel Center for Student Life.
+Three winners, Christina Gayton, J. Metje, and Lauren Nguyen were selected and each received a $100 prize.

 - Brendan Boursiquot - Transparency

 - Jeremy Boyd - Red, White, and 230 Years Later

 - Lauren Nguyen - Green Card

 - Bill Rui - Work in Progress